Library-Protocol/docs-library-protocol/src/app/docs/what-is-library-protocol/page.md

 - Access to books that may not be available in local libraries
 - A trusted lending system backed by blockchain verification
 - Participation in a global community of fellow readers

-Library Protocol is not just a technological solution; it's a movement to expand access to knowledge, empower library owners, and create a more connected global reading community.